codepath/android_guides/DBFlow-Guide.md

 #### Creating the database

-Annotate your class with the `@Database` decorator to declare your database.
+Create a `MyDatabase.java` file and annotate your class with the `@Database` decorator to declare your database.
 It should contain both the name to be used for creating the table, as well as the version number.  **Note**: if you decide to change the schema for any tables you create later, you will need to bump the version number.
 The version number should always be incremented (and never downgraded) to avoid conflicts with older database versions.

 ```java
 @Database(name = MyDatabase.NAME, version = MyDatabase.VERSION)